Reputation is the subjective qualitative belief a person has regarding a brand, person, company, product, or service.

 A quick illustration should help to put a point on this point.
 A Harvard Business Review working paper claims with the evidence to back it up that “a one-star increase in Yelp rating leads to a 5-9% increase in revenue.”

-This is one data-driven example that can stand in for hundreds of thousands of business that also receive consumer reviews in the form of star ratings.
+This is one data-driven example that can stand in for hundreds of thousands of businesses that also receive consumer reviews in the form of star ratings.
 Let’s take the random example of a high-end children’s boutique clothing store on Elm Street in Anytown USA.

 Let’s say your job is to sell smocked dresses and knickers to the well-heeled parents of adorable children in Augusta.